datacarpentry/r-socialsci/episodes/04-Data visualisation with ggplot2.md

 exercises: 0
 questions:
 - "What are the components of a ggplot?"
-- "How do I create scatterplots, boxplots, and histogram?"
+- "How do I create scatterplots, boxplots, and barplots?"
 - "How can I change the aesthetics (ex. colour, transparency) of my plot?"
 - "How can I create multiple plots at once?"